ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

-Plot the frequency response function for the selected node:
+Plot the frequency response function for the selected node.

 .. code:: python3